Social Security Number & Individual Taxpayer identification Number

 Individual Taxpayer Identification Number

-A student who is not eligible to apply for a SSN may request an Individual Taxpayer Identification Number ("ITIN") through the IRS at the time he or she files the annual income tax return.
+A student who is not eligible to apply for a SSN may request an Individual Taxpayer Identification Number ("ITIN") through the IRS at the time he or she files the annual federal income tax return.
 The ITIN is similar in format to the SSN but is only to be used for U.S. tax administration purposes.
-In general, students who are receiving either a stipend or taxable scholarship are eligible to apply for ITINs.
+In general, students and scholars who are receiving a stipend or taxable scholarship are eligible to apply for ITINs.